rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 What is a prompt?
 It's (usually) the `$` sign that tells the user whether the CLI is ready to accept a new command.
 Doesn't sound too spectacular, now does it?
 We can make it do much more by installing a prompt like [Starship](https://starship.rs/).

 Starship transforms your prompt and makes it display relevant information based on the directory you're in.
 Some of the useful things it can show are:

 * **Git status.** This shows the current branch and information about the status of the repository like whether it has uncommitted changes or is behind the remote.
-* **Exit code status.** Clear indicators and exit codes of the previous command.
 * **SDK info.** Starship can show the current version for Node.js, Java, Python, and many more if it detects corresponding project files.
 Especially useful when those projects have specific SDK requirements!
 * **Cloud and Docker contexts.** Shows you all kinds of information about the current contexts of cloud technology, like the current Kubernetes context.
+* **Exit code status.** Clear indicators and exit codes of the previous command.
 * **Much more...** Honestly, there is so much more Starship can do.
 You can even show things like current ram usage, or battery percentage.
 Configuring it is a breeze, so experiment away.

 ![Information at a glance with Starship]({{ site.baseurl }}/assets/images/19-starship.gif)
 > Relevant information at a glance with Starship prompt

-I have come to rely on this little piece of software quite a bit.
-It's very neat to have so much information always at your disposal in the terminal.
+I have come to rely on Starship quite a bit.
+It's very neat to have so much information at your disposal in the terminal.
 Saves me typing a ton of commands!

-Great, we've got a very potent terminal stack already, what more can we improve?
-Up next, is the multitasking experience.
+Great, we've got a very potent terminal stack already, what else can we improve?
+Next up, the multitasking experience.

 ## 🤹 Multitask with Multiplexers